 In provinces with sufficient levels of reporting (Eastern Cape, Free State, Gauteng, KwaZulu-Natal, Limpopo, North West and Western Cape), respiratory hospital admissions in all ages combined increased during the last weeks of 2020 peaking in mid-January 2021, with levels in the second wave exceeding those reached in the first wave in all provinces (excluding the Free State).
-In recent weeks, there has been an increase in admissions in the Eastern Cape, Free State, Gauteng, Limpopo and North West provinces exceeding projected numbers.
+Respiratory admissions increased during the third wave, beginning in mid-May 2021 and peaking in late June/early July 2021, with Gauteng levels exceeding those reached in the second wave.
+In recent weeks, there has been a decrease in admissions in all provinces, however the levels still remain above projected respiratory consultations (excluding KwaZulu-Natal).

 Respiratory hospitalizations in children aged <5 years have remained below projected levels since March 2020.
 From January 2021 these increased and then reduced, possibly related to changing circulation of RSV and/or other respiratory viruses.
 Respiratory hospitalizations in older children (5-19 years) have remained below projected levels since March 2020, recent increases may reflect increasing circulation of other respiratory viruses.
-Respiratory admissions for adult age groups (20-49 years, ≥50 years) peaked in mid-January 2021 with levels in the second wave exceeding those reached in the first wave.
-In recent weeks, respiratory admissions for the age groups ≥5 years and COVID-19 admissions in adults ≥20 years have been increasing.
+Respiratory admissions for adult age groups (20-49 years, ≥50 years) peaked in mid-January 2021 with levels in the second wave and in late June/early July 2021 in the third wave exceeding those reached in the first wave.
+In recent weeks, respiratory and COVID-19 admissions in adults ≥20 years have been decreasing but remain above projected respiratory consultations.